A lot of the words we feature on the Linguaholic blog are relatively recent in origin, or have been popularized in part due to the Internet.

 The expression in this post is somewhere in the middle.
 Read on and find out what it means when someone talks about selling “wolf tickets.”

-What is the meaning of the phrase “wolf tickets”?
+What is the meaning of “wolf tickets”?

 A wolf ticket might sound like something you want to stay away from if you own chickens, but this expression actually doesn’t have anything to do with wolves.

-In other words, if you act like you’re going to hurt someone unless they listen to you, or just generally put on a show of strength you don’t really want to follow up on, that is a “wolf ticket.”
+In other words, if you act like you’re going to hurt someone unless they listen to you or just generally put on a show of strength you don’t really want to follow up on, that is a “wolf ticket.”